shreevatsa/site/_posts/2018-06-28-sediyapu-ch6.md

 Examples (3+5 then 5+3)<cite>145 0.413 0.614</cite>

 The distinctive gati comes not from being breakable as 3+5 or 5+3, but from being *not* 4+4, because of syllables 4 and 5 being blended by G (or start of word).
 So let's call it "sankalita-madhyāvartagati" instead: new name.
 [End of Fn 54.]<cite>145 0.591 0.909</cite>

+We saw why 4+5 is unlikely, and discussed 3+5.
+The other one, 3+4, is very common.<cite>146 0.100 0.212</cite>

+Examples.<cite>146 0.207 0.307</cite><cite>147 0.098 0.257</cite>

+Fn 55: Someone says some "akṣara vṛttas" are "mātrāvṛttas"; this is not so.
+[Needless harsh criticism IMO; just a matter of definitions and someone being sloppy...]<cite>146 0.320 0.906</cite><cite>147 0.652 0.900</cite>

+A couple of points of note from the above:

+...<cite>146 0.663 0.728</cite>

+Most vṛttas are samagati, i.e. layānvita = satāla.<cite>146 0.744 0.812</cite>

+This is another observation that becomes obvious in hindsight on examining the data, yet before Sediyapu Krishna Bhat no one seems to have made.
+Truly a mark of genius (IIRC something Huxley said about Darwin is similar).

+Repeating the end of Fn 54: 3+5 = 5+3 chunks are formed by overriding 4+4, with a G after 3, i.e. occupying 4 & 5 — by blending/bridging (saṃdhāna) of the two 4s.<cite>147 0.246 0.637</cite>

+(...contd) Even when achieved with yati rather than G, this is what is going on.
+[An innocuous-looking claim tucked away in brackets, but actually quite subtle and may not be easy to understand how 1+1— i.e. word break starting at 4, becomes saṃdhāna.]<cite>148 0.107 0.191</cite>

+Beautiful: just as blended 4+4 is distinctive, so is blended 3+3.<cite>148 0.164 0.339</cite>